Rohit-2412/DBMS/Queries.md

 ## UNION

-> Will combine both the tables and duplicates will be eliminated
+> It will combine both the tables and duplicates will be eliminated

 **Syntax :**